All Products

 • Data consistency: Data consistency is key.
 Check for "bad samples" with opposite directions or vastly different styles.

-• Prompt: Ensure that the trigger word is a meaningless rare word (such as s86b5p) to avoid interference from common words (such as running).
+• Prompt: Ensure the trigger word is a meaningless rare word (such as s86b5p) and avoid using common words (such as running) to prevent interference.

-2. Adjust hyperparameters: For more information, see Hyperparameters.
+2. Adjust hyperparameters: For parameter descriptions, see Hyperparameters.

 • n_epochs (number of training epochs)

 • Default value: 400.
-We recommend the default value.
-If you adjust it, follow the principle of "total training steps ≥ 800".
+We recommend using the default value.
+To adjust it, follow the principle of "Total training steps ≥ 800".

-• Total steps calculation formula: steps = n_epochs × ceiling(training set size / batch_size).
+• Formula for total steps: steps = n_epochs × ceil(training set size / batch_size).

-• Therefore, the formula for calculating the minimum value of n_epochs is: n_epochs = 800 / ceiling(dataset size / batch_size).
+• Therefore, the formula for the minimum n_epochs is: n_epochs = 800 / ceil(dataset size / batch_size).

 • Example: Assume the training set has 5 data entries and you are using the Wan2.5 model (batch_size=2).

-• learning_rate (learning rate), batch_size (batch size): We recommend the default values.
+• learning_rate, batch_size: We recommend using the default values.
 You usually do not need to modify them.

 Billing

-• Billed at the standard invocation price of the base model.
+• You are charged at the standard invocation price of the fine-tuned foundation model.
 For more information, see Model pricing.

 API reference